Baby gates are the first line of defense for keeping babies and toddlers out of areas that aren’t completely baby-safe.

 Using it outside is neither recommended nor approved by the manufacturer (heh), but it worked really well and didn’t rust in the elements (well, maybe a little), which is testament to its quality.

-A Pack ‘n Play (or other play yard) is a suitable solution for a playpen.
+A Pack ‘n Play (or other play yard) is a suitable solution for a playpen for a baby who’s not yet climbing over the crib.
 You can also get larger play yards (which are easier to move from place to place), like the beloved and spacious Joovy Room2.

 A better solution is a large playpen, which works especially well for two or more kids (in a nanny-share, for example) so they can entertain each other.

 The North States Superyard is a fun, safe spot for kids to play.
 The non-slip feet work on any surface.
-And there is a two-panel extension available for purchase separately, which increases the play area up to 34.4 square feet.
+And there is a two-panel extension available for purchase separately ($34).

 Weather resistant, the Superyard can also be used outside and cleans very easily.
 A carry handle makes this lightweight yard very portable.
 (Made of plastic.)